gisgeolab/ARPA_Weather_plugin/README.md

 The ARPA Weather Sensors Plugin is a QGIS plugin designed to help users process time series data from weather sensors provided by the Regional Agency for Environmental Protection of Lombardy ([ARPA Lombardia](https://www.arpalombardia.it/Pages/Meteorologia/Osservazioni-e-Dati/Dati-in-tempo-reale.aspx)).
 With this plugin, you can easily import ARPA weather sensor data and process it using a variety of algorithms and methods available in QGIS.

-> ⚠️ NOTE: Internet connection is required to request the data from Open Data Lombardia portal.
+> ⚠️ NOTE: Internet connection is required to request the data from the Open Data Lombardia portal.

 ## Installation